 - If your unbaked rolls look hideous, it’s fine!
 They’ll still taste delicious and are going to be slathered in icing anyway.
 You should have seen my first few batches.

-- You CAN prep these gluten-free cinnamon rolls a day ahead of time.
-The recipe contains directions for timing.
+- You CAN prep these gluten free cinnamon rolls a day ahead of time.
+Please see the recipe card for timing instructions.

 Alrighty – ready to do this?!